 Oculus Quest 2: Performance and battery life

 While impressive in its own right, the original Oculus Quest was very obviously held back by the aging mobile chipset that powered it.
-Even though the Oculus Quest 2 is also powered by a mobile chipset, three years of silicon advancements and a partnership with Meta's research division have yielded something even more impressive than I expected.
-Despite bumping the resolution up by 50% and increasing the refresh rate by 25% at launch (a 60% refresh rate bump as of April 2021), the Quest 2 is lightning fast at everything it does.
+Even though the Meta Quest 2 is also powered by a mobile chipset, three years of silicon advancements and a partnership with Meta's research division have yielded something even more impressive than I expected.
+Despite bumping the resolution up by 50% and increasing the refresh rate by 25% at launch (a 60% refresh rate bump as of April 2021), the Quest 2 is quite fast at everything it does.

 From menus to loading times, the Quest 2 is a substantial improvement over the original in every way.
 While playing games, pressing the Oculus Home button instantly brings up the universal home menu, and, better yet, that menu now floats over the top of most games as an overlay instead of taking you away from the game entirely as it used to.

 I can recall several times when I was directly comparing games between the two headsets, where the recorded video from the original Oculus Quest would become corrupted for no apparent reason.
 This is yet another thing I didn't experience on the Quest 2, and it all adds up to a more consistently flawless execution of what you might hope or expect from a VR console.

-Casting to a TV or Chromecast has also seen an over improvement, although not quite as much as I was hoping for.
+Casting to a TV or Chromecast has also seen an improvement, although not quite as much as I was hoping for.
 Some games are still a pixellated mess that's not at all enjoyable to watch, while others perform just fine.
 These messy games will negatively affect the experience of folks in the same room as you trying to watch, which really is just unfortunate.
 Here's hoping Meta makes this more reliable in the future.